copy/v86/docs/windows-31x.md

-# How to install Microsoft Windows 3.1x in v86
+# Microsoft Windows 3.1x guest setuo

 This guide leads through the process of creating v86 guest images for: